-Included in public Scoring Question posting Notes Range Criteria Scoring (c) Enter the full name, contact information Partial N (permanent residence of individual or principal place of business of entity) and position of all shareholders holding at least 15% of shares, and percentage held by each. (d) For an applying entity that does not have Partial directors, officers, partners, or shareholders, enter the full name, contact information (permanent residence of individual or principal place of business of entity) and position of all individuals having direct responsibility for registry operations. (ed) Indicate whether the applicant or any of the N ICANN may deny an otherwise qualified individuals its directors, officers, partners, or shareholders named above: application if eligibility criteria are not met.
+Included Question in public posting Notes Scoring Range Criteria π (c) Enter the full name, contact information (permanent residence of individual or principal place of business of entity) and position of all shareholders holding at least 15% of shares, and percentage held by each.
+Partial Notes Kange Criteria (d) For an applying entity that does not have directors, officers, partners, or shareholders, enter the full name, contact information (permanent residence of individual or principal place of business of entity) and position of all individuals having overall legal or executive direct responsibility for the applying entityregistry operations.
+Partial (e) Indicate whether the applicant or any of the individuals named above: i. within the past ten years, has been convicted of any crime related to financial or corporate governance activities, or has been judged by a court to have committed fraud or breach of fiduciary duty, or has been the subject of a judicial determination that is the substantive equivalent ofsimilar or related to any of these; ii. within the past ten years, has been disciplined by any government or industry regulatory body for conduct involving dishonesty or misuse of funds of others; iii. within the past ten years has been convicted of any willful tax-related fraud or willful evasion of tax liabilities; iv. within the past ten years has been convicted of perjury, forswearing, failing to cooperate with a law enforcement investigation, or making false statements to a law enforcement agency or representative; v. has ever been convicted of any crime involving the use of computers, telephony systems, telecommunications or the innternet to facilitate the commission of crimes; vi. has ever been convicted of any crime involving the use of a weapon, force, or the threat of force; vii. has ever been convicted of any violent or Ν ICANN may deny an otherwise qualified application based on the background screening processif eligibility criteria are not met.
 See section 1.2.1 of the guidebook.
-Share noticers framed above.
-See Section 1.2.1 of the guidebook. i. within the past ten years, has been convicted of any crimea felony, or of a misdemeanor related to financial or corporate governance activities, or has been judged by a court to have committed fraud or breach of fiduciary duty, or has been the subject of a judicial determination that is similar or related to any of these; ii. within the past ten years, has been disciplined by a government for conduct involving dishonesty or misuse of funds of others; iii. within the past ten years has been convicted of any willful tax-related fraud or willful evasion of tax liabilities; iv. within the past ten years has been convicted of perjury, forswearing, failing to cooperate with a law enforcement investigation, or making false statements to a law enforcement agency or representative; v. has ever been convicted of any crime involving the use of computers, telephony systems, telecommunications or the internet to facilitate the commission of crimes; vi. has ever been convicted of any crime involving the use of a weapon, force, or the threat of force; , , , , , , , , , , , , , , , , , , , , vii. has ever been convicted of any violent or sexual offense victimizing children, the elderly, or